jessepav/lacygoill-wiki-backup/admin/systemd.md

 For example, graphical.target will wait for multi-user.target to start before it launches the graphical user interface.

-Where  necessary, the  addition of  "wants" to  the unit  files allows  users to manually define dependencies between units.
+Where necessary, the  addition of "wants" to the unit  files lets users manually define dependencies between units.
 This can be relevant for services such as the Apache web server, which expects a fully configured network environment when it is started.
 These services should depend on the network.target.